adharshkamath/adharshkamath.github.io/content/about.md

 I also maintain a list of [projects](/projects) I've worked on/I'm planning to work on.

-[Reach out](mailto:adharshkamathr@gmail.com) to me if you find any errors in my posts, if you wanna discuss my projects or my posts.
+[Reach out](mailto:adharshkamathr@gmail.com) to me if you find any errors in my posts, or if you wanna discuss my projects/posts.

 This is me around the internet :